Inspiring Landscapes / Spaces

 RESPONSES TO TIME, SPACE AND ENERGIES: A CRITICAL ANALYSIS OF CONTEMPORARY SOUND DESIGN IN EXPERIMENTAL THEATRE

 R&D Jam #2 w/ Artur S

-Space Proposals for Broken Ecosystems
+Space Proposals for Meditating I/Os

 Hive Mind & The Encounter R&D Resources

-More information on their work can be found at: Hive Mind.
+More info on their work: Hive Mind.

 Barbican Open Lab & HOME 2018 [Application]